 Multiple rubrics can be created and used in each module.
 Rubrics consist of rows and columns.
 The rows correspond to the criteria.
 The columns correspond to the level of achievement that describes each criterion.

-When a new rubric is created, by default it will consist of four rows and four columns.
+When a new rubric is created, it will consist of four rows and four columns.
 You can add up to fifteen columns and rows, and you can delete all but one row and one column.
-Rubrics with assignments and discussions.

 You can edit or remove grade boundary columns by hovering the mouse over the column heading and clicking the pencil icon (to edit) or trashcan icon (to remove)